metagenomics/denbi-nanopore-training/docs/read_qc/FastQC.rst

 After that, you can load the reports in your web browser::

   http://YOUR_OPENSTACK_INSTANCE_IP/

+We will inspect the results together now ...

-Check out the `FastQC home page <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ for examples of reports including bad data.
+You should also check out the `FastQC home page <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ for examples of reports including bad data.